nguyensongvo2652001/Project-Hub/README.md

 11. Caching (with Redis)
 12. Sending email

-**WEBSITE**
+## WEBSITE

-Link: project-hub.onrender.com
+Link: project-hub.onrender.com <br>
-Email: user1@example.com
+Email: user1@example.com <br>
-Pass: someThing2605!
+Pass: someThing2605! <br>
 **Warning**: Unfortunately SendGrid now requires you to have a business email in order to send emails which I don't have right now so there will be two features that will be affected (reset password and invite new member to project)

 ## PROJECT STRUCTURE

 ### Backend

-**server.js**: This is where you config environment variables, start cron jobs, connecting to database and start the server **app.js**: This is where you define all the routes **models/**: As the name suggest this is the folder to store and the models **routes/**: This is the folder to store all the routes **tests/**: The folder that stores and the unit tests **controllers/**: This folder will maintain all the controllers that are responsible for the "last" task and send the response back to clients.
-For tasks like validation or authorization, we will put it in middlewares
+**server.js**: This is where you config environment variables, start cron jobs, connecting to database and start the server <br>
+**app.js**: This is where you define all the routes <br>
+**models/**: As the name suggest this is the folder to store and the models <br>
+**routes/**: This is the folder to store all the routes <br>
+**tests/**: The folder that stores and the unit tests <br>
+**controllers/**: This folder will maintain all the controllers that are responsible for the "last" task and send the response back to clients.
+For tasks like validation or authorization, we will put it in middlewares <br>
-**middlewares/**: Basically for tasks that are not "directly" related to the main task (for example we need to validate that the user making the request is the owner of a project before letting them delete the project), we will put it in middlewares.
+**middlewares/**: Basically for tasks that are not "directly" related to the main task (for example we need to validate that the user making the request is the owner of a project before letting them delete the project), we will put it in middlewares. <br>
-**utils/**: To store useful functions that are not directly related to server, for example: sending email
+**utils/**: To store useful functions that are not directly related to server, for example: sending email <br>

 ### frontend

-**assets/**: These are some images that will be used either for testing or for visualization purpose.
+**assets/**: These are some images that will be used either for testing or for visualization purpose. <br>
-**components/**: Store all the components that will be used in this project **contexts/**: Store all the contexts and context providers that will used in this project **hooks/**: Custom hook for repetitive tasks like useSendRequest for sending request, useIntersectionObserver for infinitiy scroll
+**components/**: Store all the components that will be used in this project <br>
+**contexts/**: Store all the contexts and context providers that will used in this project <br>
+**hooks/**: Custom hook for repetitive tasks like useSendRequest for sending request, useIntersectionObserver for infinitiy scroll <br>
-**pages/**: Basically pages will be the final component that will be served by React.
+**pages/**: Basically pages will be the final component that will be served by React. <br>
-**utils/**: Repetitive tasks like capitalizing the first letter of a string
+**utils/**: Repetitive tasks like capitalizing the first letter of a string <br>